(All colleges, including teacher certification program: early childhood-adolescence licensure, EC-A)

 Prerequisite: MUS 148 or consent of instructor.
 Offered Spring - Odd Numbered Years

-Students need 40 earned credits and a 2.75 GPA.
+Students need 40 earned credits and a 2.75 GPA to apply.
 More information can be found on the EC-A admissions website.

 See the Office of Field Experience for details about applying to student teaching.